alasca-association/tarook/docs/user/explanation/gpu-and-vgpu.rst

 you can check the official `NVIDIA
 Guide <https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html>`__.

-Both AMD CPUs and INTEL CPUs are supported in Yaook for GPU virtualization.
+Both AMD CPUs and INTEL CPUs are supported in YAOOK/K8s for GPU virtualization.
 To virtualize the GPU the BIOS setting VT-D/IOMMU has to be enabled.
 Therefore a ``enable_iommu.cfg`` snippet will be automatically added in ``/etc/default/grub.d``.
 This is useful because